Eric-git-999/Hyper_spectra_automation/README.md

 ```

 3. Configure paths and run each cell sequentially.
 Ensure dependencies are installed, it is recommended to set up a new Conda environemnt for this workflow.
+   - You can run the notebook on the example folder provided, "20250313".

 ## Dependencies